Jacques Tremblay

-Jacques Tremblay (born 8 February 1942 in Iberville, Quebec) is a Canadian politician.
+Jacques Tremblay (8 February 1942 – 2 February 2026) was a Canadian politician.

+Life and career

+Tremblay was born in Iberville, Quebec on 8 February 1942.
 He was elected to the National Assembly of Quebec for the Quebec Liberal Party in the Iberville electoral district.
-He served one term, and did not run in the 1989 election.
+Tremblay served one term, and did not run in the 1989 election.
+He died on 2 February 2026, at the age of 83.